vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 While the vCon is not a panacea, it offers a structure that enables well-intentioned actors to operate ethically and responsibly.
 Much like the distinction between HTTP and HTTPS, where HTTPS is trusted by default and HTTP is not, the vCon framework provides a basis for trust, with legal systems managing those who operate outside its principles.
 IETF standards already address privacy in Internet communications, including the principle of data minimization {{RFC7258}}.
-However, those standards generally do not address the privacy of consumer data privacy vis-à-vis organizations that collect, process, and disclose consumer data.
+However, those standards generally do not address the privacy of individuals' data privacy vis-à-vis organizations that collect, process, and disclose their data.

 ## Intended Audience